thebengedwards/NeoBot/README.md

 1. Create a new bot application at the [Discord Developer Portal](https://discord.com/developers/applications)
 2. Go to 'Bot' option
 3. Add a new Bot to the app
-4. Click on _'Click to Reveal Token_
+4. Click on _'Click to Reveal Token'_
 5. Copy the very long token, and paste in the .env file with BOT_TOKEN

 * Define like this:
 ```sh
 BOT_TOKEN=[BOT_TOKEN_HERE]
 ```

+This is a required step.

 #### API_KEY